massalabs/massa-docs/web3-dev/smart-contracts/getting-started.rst

 Your smart contract is now ready to be pushed and executed on the Massa network.
 In order to deploy it, you need to own a Massa wallet and some MAS coins on it.

-If you don't have any wallet configured yet, `create a new one <https://docs.massa.net/en/latest/testnet/wallet.html>`_.
+If you don't have any wallet configured yet, :ref:`create a new one <wallet>`.

 If you're using a brand new wallet, add some coins by sending your address to `testnet-faucet discord channel <https://discord.com/channels/828270821042159636/866190913030193172>`_.